tpm2-software/tpm2-tools/man/common/alg.md

 ### Symmetric Details Specifiers
 This field is optional, and defaults based on the *type* of object being created and it's attributes.
-Generally, any valid **Symmetric** specifier from the **Type Scpefiers** list should work.
+Generally, any valid **Symmetric** specifier from the **Type Specifiers** list should work.
+If not specified, an asymmetric objects symmetric details defaults to *aes128cfb*.

 ## Examples:

-Create an rsa2048 key with an rsaes assymmetric encryption scheme:
+Create an rsa2048 key with an rsaes asymmetric encryption scheme:
 `tpm2_create -C parent.ctx -G rsa2048:rsaes -u key.pub -r key.priv`

 Create an ecc256 key with an ecdaa signing scheme with a count of 4 and sha384 hash: